AndorfLab/ImmPort-Curation-Tool/documentation/Preparing-and-Preprocessing-Files.md

 The ImmPort files should either be in TXT or CSV format.
 They can be uploaded separately or in a single ZIP file.

-If Using a Study Already Published in ImmPort:
+If using a study already published in ImmPort:
 - The file that ends with *_Tab.zip* should be downloaded.
 That file should already contain the 3 required templates, study_data.txt, planned_visit.txt, and protocol.txt.

-If the Study Has Not Yet Been Deposited in ImmPort
+If the study has not yet been deposited in ImmPort:
 - An ImmPort account should be created and a new study registered.
 The Study Registration Wizard will walk the user through filling basic study information, which will encompass details about the protocol(s), study data, and planned visits.
 - Alternatively, the basic_study_design.txt and protocols.txt can be completed and uploaded into ImmPort.

 Ultimately, both methods will create the required 3 files – study_data.txt, planned_visit.txt, and protocol.txt.
-Each file can be uploaded into the curation application.
+Each file can individually be uploaded into the curation application.
 Alternatively, all 3 files can be uploaded at once as the *_Tab.zip*.

 If any of these files contain incomplete or incorrect information, update them directly in ImmPort before generating the filled *Lab Tests* and *Assessments* templates.

 ### Example ImmPort Files